temporalio/documentation/docs-src/concepts/what-is-an-activity-execution.md

 ![Activity Execution](/diagrams/activity-execution.svg)

 By default, an Activity Execution has no time limit.
-Activity Execution timeouts](/concepts/what-is-a-start-to-close-timeout) and [retry policies](/concepts/what-is-a-retry-policy) can be customized.
+[Activity Execution timeouts](/concepts/what-is-a-start-to-close-timeout) and [retry policies](/concepts/what-is-a-retry-policy) can be customized.

 If an Activity Execution fails (because it exhausted all retries, threw a [non-retryable error](/concepts/what-is-a-retry-policy#non-retryable-errors), or was canceled), the error is returned to the [Workflow](/workflows), which decides how to handle it.